John Counter: Political career

 He sought a council seat in the town’s first election but was defeated.
 Later, in 1841, he was among the first to propose building a new town hall in 1841.
-Architect George Brown was selected to design the new town hall, and he travelled to England to borrow £20,000 for its construction.
+Architect George Browne was selected to design the new town hall, and he traveled to England to borrow £20,000 for its construction.
 In the same year he organized accommodations for government officials when Kingston became the home of the Parliament of the Province of Canada, giving up his own home to the vice-chancellor, R.S.
 Jameson, and renting the new offices of the Marine Railway to the government.
 Upon incorporation in 1846, Counter was elected the city’s first Mayor, and served an additional four terms due to his popularity and influence.
 He was instrumental in establishing the Board of Trade in 1839.
 He was among the people who donated their homes for the new government workers in 1841, and the people who donated the first clock in the City Hall Clock Tower.

 He supported the Wesleyan Methodists, and donated generously to the building fund for the Victoria Street chapel in 1847.
 He donated the land for Sydenham Street Church and laid the cornerstone on April 17, 1851.
 However, he had borrowed heavily to support his numerous interests and also to open the first subdivision in Kingston.
 He resigned from the office of mayor in June 1855 because his shares in the local gas company were considered to constitute a conflict of interest; and only a few months later, in October 1855, he could not meet a large mortgage payment and his financial obligations forced him into bankruptcy.
 His house was at Plymouth Square, at the corner of Ontario and Johnson Streets.
 It was torn down in 1973.